What Is An Email Marketing Ecosystem?

-To build a strong email marketing ecosystem, you can’t focus on sending campaigns only, or build lists only, or do automations only – you have to do all three of them.
+To build a strong email marketing ecosystem, you can’t focus on sending campaigns only or building lists only, or building automations only – to really build out your ecosystem, you need all three.

 Using a combination of these three components can prove to be highly beneficial for your business if you learn to use them well.

-It can bring you a whole new audience and help you get familiar with them over the course of time.
-And when you start getting familiar with your audience, you can send only relevant automations and campaigns to relevant customers, and this is where the real magic starts.
+The better you know your audience, the more relevant your automations and campaigns can be and the more strategic you can be as an eCommerce business.
+By getting familiar with your audience, you can send only relevant automations and campaigns to relevant customers, and this is where the real magic starts.

 This drives more revenue and more customer growth because then we can get highly strategic and targeted with what you do.
 It can then make your dream of fulfilling your ultimate goal of having predictable recurring revenue from predictable recurring customers.